Quilting Tools Include Tobacco for Pouncing

 If you plan to machine quilt, it is essential that you have superb basting because you will be rolling and unrolling many times before you are finished.

-You will need a large work area for basting like the floor, a large table or get up off the floor by making your own basting frame.
-It is easy, relative inexpensive...portable too!
+large table or get up off the floor by making your own basting frame.
+It

 Sometimes the ironing board has to take on a duel purpose.
 The iron, the ironing board and the placement can make a difference when you are quilting.